nmofonseca/study_and_pocs/README.md

 # study_and_pocs
-Repository to host tests or the result for things tha I am studying or playing with.
+Repository to host tests or the result for things that I am studying or playing with.